visionappscz/bootstrap-ui/src/less/styleguide.md

 - [Style guide generator](https://github.com/indieisaconcept/grunt-styleguide) using
 [KSS syntax](http://warpspire.com/kss/syntax/)

+<h2 id="why" class="page-header">Why</h2>

+Why you need Synergic UI on top of Bootstrap:

+- **Synergic UI** contains the missing components for web apps that are not present in Bootstrap: datepicker, listbox, CTAs, navigation components, sticky footer, extensions for table listings, and many others.
+Especially, we are very proud of the JavaScript part: sorting, filtering, confirmation, etc.
+- **Synergic UI** made it possible to build a consistent library of design patterns that we at [VisionApps](http://www.visionapps.cz) use every day when developing responsive HTML prototypes and UIs for our web apps.
+Showcase coming soon!
+- **Synergic UI** benefits from extending the original Bootstrap codebase at the LESS level.
+This is why you can easily adjust almost anything using just LESS variables.
+- **Synergic UI** is designed as an extension, not a modification, neither an override of Bootstrap.
+However, we made some design decisions for you and adjusted couple of things to make the UI look beautiful and nicer than default, easily recognizable &rdquo;Bootstrap style&ldquo;.
+- Of course, everything is mobile first and fully responsive.

 <h2 id="install" class="page-header">Install</h2>

 The recommended way to install Synergic UI is via [Bower](http://bower.io) (assumes you have